awpala/my-omscs-notes/cse-6220/06-comparison-based-sorting.md

 <img src="./assets/06-025.png" width="650">
 </center>

 Recall (cf. Section 4) the definition for a **bitonic** sequence.
 Additionally, consider the following claim: Once a sequence is bitonic, it can be sorted trivially/easily.
-This claim wil be further substantiated in this section.
+This claim will be further substantiated in this section.

 <center>
 <img src="./assets/06-026.png" width="650">